Feedback Refined Local-Global Network for Super-Resolution of Hyperspectral Imagery: PROPOSED METHOD

 \subsection{Loss Function}

-In order to measure the super-resolution performance, we choose $L1$ loss to optimize our proposed network.
-A target high-resolution hyperspectral image $I_{HR}$ is placed to fit in the multiple output in our proposed network.
-The final output is the average of all intermediate predictions:
+To optimize the FRLGN, we choose the most commonly used $L1$ loss function to measure the HSI reconstruction performance.
+Finally, the output result of FRLGN is the weighted average of all intermediate super-resolution results: